SYSNOMINAL|BUILDv2026.01.01|REGIONSELF_HOST

 Boundary

-SimpleStates tools emit state signals.
-They do not enforce outcomes.
-They do not authenticate users, authorize actions, or block requests.
+Its tools emit deterministic signals.
+They do not authenticate users, authorize actions, block requests, run workflows, or decide outcomes.

-• State (a fact your system can read)
+• State is a fact your system can read.

 SimpleStates builds state primitives.
 Your application implements outcomes.